Derived from the pydocstyle linter.

 Why is this bad?#

-Public modules should be documented via docstrings to outline their purpose and contents.
+Public classes should be documented via docstrings to outline their purpose and behavior.

-If the codebase adheres to a standard format for module docstrings, follow that format for consistency.
+If the codebase adheres to a standard format for class docstrings, follow that format for consistency.